 Deselection of library materials is a constant process to make space for new items.
 These special projects require additional work and coordination.
-For STEM collections, the Engineering Library will be moving from Hammond Building to the new West 1 Building in 2024.
+For STEM collections, the Engineering Library will be moving from Hammond Building to the new Engineering Collaborative Research and Education (ECoRE) Building.
 The new Engineering Library will not have shelves for onsite collections.
 The only books housed in the new library will be required textbooks (Course Reserves) and a few key reference books.
 For West and Central Pattee, the deselection process is aimed at creating space in the stacks which are nearing capacity.
 Additionally, deselection is a necessary and on-going step in collection development because the Libraries does not have the capacity to serve as a repository for everything.
-The collection must reflect core research areas and current curricular ne
+The collection must reflect core research areas and current curricular needs.

 What’s happening with the deselected books?

 The books that are withdrawn from our library collections are University property and must be disposed of properly.
 Our first option is to support collective archiving of materials, such as the BTAA Shared Print Repository.
 For many of the withdrawn books, we have developed a partnership with Better World Books, which funds literacy and education initiatives around the world.
 Another partnership is the Internet Archive which will digitize some of the selected materials and then make it available to the public free of charge.
-A few withdrawn books are in poor condition or do not meet donation criteria, and these will be recycled as pape
+We strive for sustainable and financially responsible practices, so final decisions are based on multiple factors.
+Some withdrawn books are in poor condition or do not meet donation criteria, and these will be recycled as pape

 What are our criteria for deselection?

 Our first criteria for deselection are duplicate materials, since we can easily share books among Penn State's many campuses.
 Next, low use and older materials are then identified as potential candidates for deselection.
 With specific criteria such as age of materials and usage, each subject has unique use patterns that our subject specialist librarians have tracked over time.